There is no more meaningful way of entering Berlin’s historic Mitte district than to walk through the central reservation of the Brandenburg Gate.

-It replaced an earlier structure that had been integrated into Berlin’s Customs Wall – and is the only entrance remaining of the eighteen that once surrounded Old Berlin (Alt-Berlin).
+It replaced an earlier structure that had been integrated into Berlin’s customs wall – and is the only entrance remaining of the eighteen that once surrounded Old Berlin (Alt-Berlin).
 Until the abdication of the last German Emperor, William II, in 1918, the use of this gateway was strictly regulated.
-With commoners only permitted to use the outer two lanes either side – and the central passage reserved for royalty.
+With commoners only permitted to use the outer two lanes either side – and the central passage reserved, almost exclusively, for royalty.

 The ‘peace’ this gate was said to originally stand for was unquestionably more a matter of coercive pacification.
-The kind of peace that is granted by a victor – as King Frederick William II in alliance with his sister, Wilhelmine of Orange, forcibly brought harmony to the Republic of the United Netherlands – through the use of invading Prussian troops.
+The kind of peace that is granted by a victor.
+As Prussian King Frederick William II, in alliance with his sister, Wilhelmine of Orange, forcibly brought harmony to the Republic of the United Netherlands – through the use of invading troops.

 It was on the west side of this Gate in 1987 that US President Ronald Reagan gave his famous speech imploring Soviet leader Mikhail Gorbachev to "Open This Gate" & "Tear Down This Wall"?

 The ‘Fall of the Wall’ in November 1989 finally granted the people of the city full access to the Brandenburg Gate.
-The result of what is often in Germany referred to as the ‘Peaceful Revolution’.
-As not only would the calls for changes in the policies of the government of East Germany and the division of the country be expressed using peaceful means – but the regime would wither away without resorting to violence in its dying throes.
-Perhaps the true moment of redemption for the Gate – and the part is played in that episode of German history.
+The result of what in Germany is now often referred to as the ‘Peaceful Revolution’.
+As not only would the calls for changes in the policies of the government of German Democratic Republic and the division of the country be expressed using peaceful means – but the East German regime would wither away without resorting to violence in its dying throes.
+Perhaps the true moment of redemption for the Gate – and the part is played in that peaceful episode of German history.